moubi/flow-task/README.md

  - Keep it simple, quick, but interactive (challenge: having usable, but not sassy UI)
  - Avoid being Trello, Jira or Asana board alternative

-Good starting point is the [repo's project](https://github.com/moubi/flow-task/projects/1).
+Good starting point is the [project board](https://github.com/moubi/flow-task/projects/1).
 Open an issue if you need (there is no strict rule or a template) or email me directly.
 Your contribution is 100% welcome.

 ## Authors